mik-jozef/chalk/spec-notes.md

   distinct(a, b, 1);
 }
 ```
-terms that need to be defined: value, member, field (TODO rename field, because field is a mathematical structure), instance, object, scope, variable, symbol?
+terms that need to be defined: member, field (TODO rename field, because field is a mathematical structure), scope, variable, (symbol?)
 should const be transitive?
 ChalkDoc (or ChalkMark): \[\[this]] refers to a definition.
   Each definition is associated with a header in an article.